WeiHen01/BITP3113_GroupProject/README.md

 # BITP3113 GROUP PROJECT

-This repository contains all source code for the BITP3113 Object-Oriented Programming Group Project which is done in Year 2022/2023 Semester 1.
+This repository contains all source code of **Group Project** for the **BITP3113 Object-Oriented Programming** which is done in Year 2022/2023 Semester 1.

-## Dental Management System
+## Project: Dental Management System

 ## Group Members:
 1. ADIB ADLIYANA BINTI SUPARMAN (BITS S1G1) [B032110163]